 Although anticuchos can be any type of meat, the most popular is beef heart.
 It is called anticuchos de corazón.
 Typically, they marinate the meat in herbs and sauces, such as aji peppers, vinegar, and garlic.

 You can find chicharrón dishes in almost all Spanish-speaking countries.
 In Peru, chicharrón is usually pork that has been boiled until all of the liquid is gone.
 Then, the meat basically cooks in its own fat.

-You can find Peruvian chicarrones dishes in many different shapes and form.
+You can find Peruvian chicarrones dishes in many different shapes and forms.
 Sometimes, it comes on a plate with white rice.
 Another delicious dish is chicharron sandwiches in buns with thick brown sauce.